-- Achievement Plus

-- Academic Advisement

 - Academic Program (non-degree)

 - Academic Skills Center

 - Counseling Center

 - English as a Second Language

-- Experiencing the Arts

-- Gateway Adult Program

 - Office of Career Planning (includes Internships)

 - Office of College Diversity

 - Shoval Center for Community Engagement and Learning

 A. Criteria for Evaluation

 The following criteria for evaluation are not listed in any order of priority.